LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 ---

-Q6.1 : **CO2 impact**
+Q6.1 (advanced) : **CO2 impact**
 About the CO2 impact of the data science activity in your organisation:

 R6.1 :
 _(Type: single answer)_
 _(Select one answer only, which best corresponds to the level of maturity of the organisation on this topic)_

-- [ ] 6.1.a At this stage we have not looked at the CO2 impact of our data science activity or our predictive models
+- [ ] 6.1.a (advanced) At this stage we have not looked at the CO2 impact of our data science activity or our predictive models
-- [ ] 6.1.b We have developed indicators that define what we want to measure
+- [ ] 6.1.b (advanced) We have developed indicators that define what we want to measure
-- [ ] 6.1.c We measure our indicators regularly and include their measurements in the end-to-end genealogies of the models
+- [ ] 6.1.c (advanced) We measure our indicators regularly and include their measurements in the end-to-end genealogies of the models
-- [ ] 6.1.d Monitoring our indicators on a regular basis is a formalised and controlled process, from which we set ourselves improvement objectives
+- [ ] 6.1.d (advanced) Monitoring our indicators on a regular basis is a formalised and controlled process, from which we set ourselves improvement objectives

 <details>
 <summary>Expl6.1 :</summary>